Felipegalind0/RONALD360/README.md

 #### **Limitations of the mechanum wheel system:**

+**UPDATE: I designed a cover to make it so stuff won't get into the gears and ruin everything, print that, add some lubricant and you should be Golden.*

 - Due to the high-ratio gearbox needed to drive a mechanum wheel system with small motors the robot stop really quickly, and specially quickly when going sideways.
 This can result in the robot tipping over.
 Be carefull.
 - Leaves, hair and other undesireables will make their way into the inside of your mechanum wheel of you drive over them, specialy if not going straight or backwards.
-Don't drive over things that can tangle the wheels.UPDATE: I designed a cover to make it so stuff won't get into the gears and ruin everything, print that, add some lubricant and you should be Golden.
+Don't drive over things that can tangle the wheels.
 - You need a fair bit of torque to get moving, about 10% actuation to start moving, below that you just get coil whine
 - The gearbox is exposed and down low, if stuff gets inside of it you're F***